iox-consulting/api_sample_app/README.md

 2. username
 3. api-key

-Open the iox_sample_application's appsettings.json file and replace the tenant_id, username, and api-key provided by IOX.
+Open the iox_sample_application's appsettings.json file and replace the tenant_id, username, and api-key.

 ## Endpoint Configuration